Tineco A10 Review

 Deep Cleaning Test

-Another experiment I did on the carpet was a deep cleaning test where I rubbed 100 grams of sand on the medium-pile carpet.
+Another experiment I conducted on the carpet was a deep cleaning test, where I applied 100 grams of sand to the medium-pile carpet.

 The A11 was able to pick up an average of 94.7% on two tests.
 This score is very close to that of the Tineco Pure One S12 that picked up an average of 99%.

-So this makes the A11 one of the best options under $200 for deep cleaning sand on mid-pile carpet.
-Considering the price difference between the Pure One S12 and A10 makes the latter an enticing alternative if you don’t want to spend more than $400 for the high-end Pure One S12.
+This makes the A11 one of the best options under $200 for deep cleaning sand from mid-pile carpet.
+Considering the price difference between the Pure One S12 and A10, the latter becomes an enticing alternative if you don’t want to spend more than $400 on the high-end Pure One S12.

-However, there’s the issue of the attachments that do not have the quick-release latch which makes it harder to remove.
+However, there’s the issue of attachments that do not have a quick-release latch, which makes them harder to remove.

-For cleaning upholstery like chairs and sofas, you’ll have a couple of options.
+For cleaning upholstery, such as chairs and sofas, you have a couple of options.

-First, there’s the mini-turbo brush that does well as cleaning bigger messes on fabric upholstery.
+First, there’s the mini-turbo brush, which does well for cleaning larger messes on fabric upholstery.

 Tineco A10 Mini Turbo Brush

-If you have pets, this is also an excellent tool to have to remove pet hair.
+If you have pets, this is also an excellent tool for removing pet hair.

 The A10 also comes with a combination brush and upholstery tool.
-Bristles on this tool are pretty stiff, which makes it suitable for agitating stubborn dirt.
+The bristles on this tool are pretty stiff, making it suitable for agitating stubborn dirt.

 Tineco 2-in-1 Brush Tool

-If the brush is too stiff for what you’re cleaning, you can remove it and use the felt-like material for cleaning fabric upholstery.
+If the brush is too stiff for the task at hand, you can remove it and use the felt-like material for cleaning fabric upholstery.

 The A10 is quite noisy, registering close to 80 decibels.
 It is almost as loud as a Dyson V11 Torque Drive.

-Here are the results using a sound meter from a few feet away.
+Here are the results using a sound meter from a distance of a few feet.

 • Low: 72.4 dB